sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ## Decrypt strings

-The same as decrypt raw data but this time with a string as encrypted data.
+The same as decrypting raw data but this time with a string as encrypted data.

 :::: tabs#p